OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ## <a name="OMTG-DATAST-001"></a>OMTG-DATAST-001: Test for Insecure Storage of Credentials and Keys

-An app shouldn’t store any sensitive information like credentials, passwords or encryption keys (even when using security controls and mechanisms offered by the OS as a best practice to protect this information).
-It should be remembered that the confidentiality of sensitive information stored locally on a device cannot be guaranteed, and that most controls can be bypassed on a rooted device.
-In case sensitive information needs to be stored, several best practices available on the OS level should be applied to make it harder for attackers to retrieve these information.
+Mobile operating systems offer different native functions to store sensitive information like credentials and keys encrypted within the device.
+In case credentials or keys needs to be stored, several best practices available on the OS level should be applied to make it harder for attackers to retrieve these information.

+The following tasks should be done when analysing an App:
+* Identify keys and passwords in the App, e.g. entered by the users, sent back by the endpoint, shipped within the App and how this sensitive data is processed locally.
+* Decide with the developers if this sensitive stored information locally is needed and if not, how it can be removed or moved to the server (endpoint).

 ### OWASP Mobile Top 10
 M1 - Improper Platform Usage